 There comes a time when a rescue or no-kill shelter is faced with the issue of what to do with long-term residents that have been overlooked for adoption for behavioral or medical reasons time and time again.
 When that time came for Little Shelter the answer was simple – provide a place where these animals can live their lives in comfort, with love and dignity.

 In 2000, Little Shelter opened the doors to Little Shelter Sanctuary, a peaceful and serene facility on 110 acres in upstate New York.
 At the sanctuary, our dogs have more room, less anxiety, and undergo continual training, socialization and rehabilitation with the hope they will someday find an adoptive home.
 They live in apartment-style rooms with a home-like atmosphere, and the resident staff provides 24-hour care, making sure that each dog has their needs met with daily exercise, training and love.
-A popular pastime amongst all the dogs is swimming in the one-acre pond!
+A popular pastime amongst all the dogs is swimming in the 2 1/2-acre pond!

 Little Shelter has introduced a “Reading Program” into five local Elementary Schools.
-Dogs that were originally adopted from Little Shelter have been specially trained to become “Reading Assistant Dogs.
+Dogs that were originally adopted from Little Shelter have been specially trained to become “Reading Assistant Dogs."
 The dogs work with students who show stress and anxiety toward reading in a traditional classroom.
 This is a literacy program that also helps to develop social skills.

 The majority of the animals at Little Shelter have been rescued from kill shelters on Long Island and New York City.
 Every animal we save is assessed for temperament, so we have some degree of comfort that no serious behavioral problems exist.
 In addition, each dog and cat gets a thorough veterinary exam and receives the necessary vaccinations.

-Little Shelter has paved the way in original programs that give back to the community.
+Little Shelter has paved the way with original programs that give back to the community.
 Since 1927 we have been proud to introduce programs and see them brought over to shelters around the country.